markmarijnissen/cordova-app-loader/README.md

 On the second run, the manifest.json is retrieved from localStorage.

-If after `timeout` milliseconds `window.BOOTSTRAP_OK` is **not** true, the (corrupt?) manifest in localStorage is destroyed, and the page will reload.
-So make sure you set `window.BOOTSTRAP_OK = true` when your app has succesfully loaded!
+Set `window.BOOTSTRAP_OK` to `true` when your app has succesfully launched.

-**Tip:**
+If your app is updated and `window.BOOTSTRAP_OK` is **not** true, the corrupt manifest in localStorage is destroyed, and the page will reload.
+This will revert the app back to the original manifest.

-Bundle a manifest.json with your app.
-This way, your app will also launch when not connected to the internet.
-When your app is updated, it will write a new manifest.json to localStorage.
-If this update is corrupt, it can safely revert to the bundled manifest.json
+You should always bundle a manifest.json (+ files) in your app to make sure your app has a "factory default" to revert back to.
+(And to make sure your app works offline).

-### Step 3: Intialize CordovaAppLoader
+### Step 2: Intialize CordovaAppLoader

 ```javascript
 // When using NPM, require these first.